An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 \subsection{The power market model}

-In contrast to the notation introduced earlier, the market operator takes two roles in this example: first, taking the dispatch decision by the generators as given, she seeks to maximize short-run market efficiency.
-She assigns locational prices, which the generators consider in their individual optimization problems \citep[cf.][]{Hobbs_2001_Poolco}.
-Second, she disburses compensation payments to align the incentives of generators with the overall (societally most beneficial) outcome.
-In the parlance of sequential games, the first function takes place at the same hierarchical level as the generators' decisions; the second function is equivalent to the market operator introduced in Section~\ref{sec:model:mopbqe}.
-To relate the illustrative model to the general formulation proposed in the previous section, the decisions of the demand-side-and-network player can be interpreted as additional constraints of the upper-level player; it serves to translate each generators' decision into the overall, market-clearing nodal prices and ensures that power flows are feasible.

-The formulation of the power market model is related -- but not quite identical -- to the standard implementation of an ISO.
+The lower level of the market is composed of generators and a player representing consumers (demand) and the network operator.
 Table~\ref{table:example:notation} provides a summary of the notation used in the example.